cemakpolat/timer-app/CREDENTIALS_EXPOSURE_REMEDIATION.md

 ## ⚠️ Status: CREDENTIALS EXPOSED IN GIT HISTORY

-Your Firebase API key and credentials were committed to git history and are visible if someone has access to the repository.
+Your Firebase credentials were committed to git history and are visible if someone has access to the repository.

-**Exposed Data:**
+**Exposed Data Types:**
-- API Key: `AIzaSyDS9NXmEZxyaWT3dE4E14u_43ZHptR18cs`
+- Firebase API Key
-- Project ID: `timerapp-2997d`
+- Firebase Project ID
-- Database URL: `timerapp-2997d-default-rtdb.firebaseio.com`
+- Database URL
-- Storage Bucket: `timerapp-2997d.appspot.com`
+- Storage Bucket
-- Sender ID: `341637730794`
+- Messaging Sender ID
-- App ID: `1:341637730794:web:02b636c85719a526b2e293`
+- App ID

 ## 🛠️ Remediation Steps (REQUIRED)